Clatsop Mission: Closure

 Describing the heads of the Nehalems in the terms of Phrenology, Frost found them to have a "bump of avariciousness being very prominent".
 The Nehalems practice of head flattening according to the priest likely made this result.
 In correspondence to the Board in September 1841 Kone stated that Clatsop were "few in number, and not prepared to receive the Gospel."
 Consequentially he and his family left for the United States in November 1841 due to the "unpromising prospects among the natives..."
 By February 1842, Frost concluded that "there never will be anything like a permanent Christian church raised up among [the Clatsops]" and decided the budget of the mission "ought to be expended to better purpose elsewhere."
 Frost was unable to convert any Natives during his time there and left the area with his family on August 14, 1843.
-His replacement was Rev. Josiah Parrish, who operated the mission until its closure in the following year, where upon he purchased the property.
+His replacement was Rev. Josiah Parrish, who operated the mission until its closure in the following year, whereupon he purchased the property.